V01dDweller/dotfiles/README.md

 * .tmux-syncon.conf

 ### Vim! ###
-Trying to keep vim customizations to a minimum, but there are a few I can last long without.
+Trying (and failing) to keep vim customizations to a minimum, but there are a few I can last long without.

 * .vimrc
 * .gvimrc_windows